jcbsfilho/jcbsfilho/README.md

 # Hi, I'm José Carlos.

-- 🌱 I am currently learning to speak in english.
 - :speech_balloon: Currently working on AI projects

 I'm a technology lover and I'm always willing to collaborate and learn.